kuraninja88/Second-Brain/README.md

 # 🧠 Second Brain — Thesis Research Assistant

-> *"I read many papers, made notes, built a literature review matrix — and still couldn't find what I needed when actually writing."*
+> *"I read many papers, made notes, built a literature review matrix — and still couldn't find what I needed when it comes to actual writing."*

 This is the tool I built to solve that problem.